Entangled sensor-networks for dark-matter searches: GKP-assisted DM search

 it follows that,

 where the noise-matrix $\bm Y^\prime$ is the covariance matrix for the multi-variate Gaussian PDF of the two-mode state.

-In the GKP-enhanced detection scheme, orthogonal homodyne measurements are performed on the signal and the ancilla, respectively; in the notation here, this corresponds to a quadrature measurement $P_1$ of mode 1 and $Q_2$ of mode 2, discarding the other quadratures $Q_1$ and $P_2$.
+In the GKP-assisted DM search protocol (see below), orthogonal homodyne measurements are performed on the signal and the ancilla, respectively; in the notation here, this corresponds to a quadrature measurement $P_1$ of mode 1 and $Q_2$ of mode 2, discarding the other quadratures $Q_1$ and $P_2$.
 The reduced PDF of the measurement outcomes, after discarding $Q_1$ and $P_2$, is uncorrelated in the remaining variables $P_1$ and $Q_2$.
 Thus, measurements along these quadrature directions are independent and described by uni-variate Gaussian PDFs.